Why Are You Losing Muscle On A GLP-1

-why you are Losing muscle on a glp-1
+Wondering why you are losing muscle on a GLP-1?
+Everyone blames the medication.

-But, the real reason you’re losing muscle on a GLP-1 is actually not the GLP-1!
+But, the real reason you may not longer have as much lean tissue on a GLP peptide is actually not the fault of the medication!

 The muscle loss conversation is everywhere right now.
 And if you’ve spent more than five minutes in any health or weight loss space online, you’ve probably seen the same headline recycled a hundred different ways: GLP-1s are destroying your muscle.